BurakAhmet/mini-projects/Notepad/README.md

-Example of visual programming in java.
+Example of visual programming in Java.
 You can create, save and open a text file with this notepad program.